 The El Tigre historic mine district is located in Sonora, Mexico and lies at the northern end of the Sierra Madre silver and gold belt which hosts many epithermal silver and gold deposits, including Dolores, Santa Elena and Las Chispas at the northern end.
 In 1896, gold was first discovered on the property in the Gold Hill area and mining started with the Brown Shaft in 1903.
-The focus soon changed to mining high-grade silver veins in the area with much of the production coming from the El Tigre Vein, the Seitz Kelley Vein and the Sooy Vein.
-Underground mining on the El Tigre vein extended 1,450 meters along strike and was mined on 14 levels to a depth of approximately 450 meters.
+The focus soon changed to mining high-grade silver veins in the area with production coming from 3 parallel veins the El Tigre Vein, the Seitz Kelley Vein and the Sooy Vein.
+Underground mining on the middle El Tigre vein extended 1,450 meters along strike and was mined on 14 levels to a depth of approximately 450 meters.
 The Seitz Kelley Vein was mined along strike for 1 kilometer to a depth of approximately 200 meters.
 The Sooy Vein was only mined along strike for 250 meters to a depth of approximately 150 meters.
 Mining abruptly stopped on all 3 of these veins when the price of silver collapsed to less than 20¢ per ounce with the onset of the Great Depression.
-By the time the mine closed in 1938, it is reported to have produced a total of 353,000 ounces of gold and 67.4 million ounces of silver from 1.87 million tons (Craig, 2012).
+By the time the mine closed in 1930, it is reported to have produced a total of 353,000 ounces of gold and 67.4 million ounces of silver from 1.87 million tons (Craig, 2012).
 The average grade mined during this period was over 2 kilograms silver equivalent per ton.

-Silver Tiger’s district scale El Tigre concessions are approximately 35 kilometers long and comprises 28,414 hectares, including 25 kilometers of the prolific Sierra Madre trend.
-The El Tigre silver and gold deposit is related to a series of high-grade epithermal veins controlled by a north-south trending structure cutting across the andesitic and rhyolitic tuffs of the Sierra Madre Volcanic Complex within a broad silver and gold mineralized prophylitic alternation zone called the El Tigre Formation which can be up to 150 meters wide.
-The veins dip steeply to the west and are typically 1 meter wide but locally can be up to 5 meters in width.
-The veins, structures and mineralized zones outcrop on surface and have been traced for 5.3 kilometers along strike in our browfields exploration area.
+The El Tigre silver and gold deposit is related to a series of high-grade epithermal veins controlled by a north-south trending structure cutting across the andesitic and rhyolitic tuffs of the Sierra Madre Volcanic Complex within a broad silver and gold mineralized prophylitic alteration zone developed in the El Tigre Formation that can be up to 150 meters wide.
+The veins dip steeply to the west and are typically 0.5 meter wide but locally can be up to 5 meters in width.
+The veins, structures and mineralized zones outcrop on surface and have been traced for 5.3 kilometers along strike in our brownfield exploration area.
 Historical mining and exploration activities focused on a 1.5 kilometer portion of the southern end of the deposits, principally on the El Tigre, Seitz Kelly and Sooy veins.
-The unexplored Caleigh, Fundadora and Protectora exposed veins continue north for more than 3 kilometers.
+The under explored Caleigh, Benjamin, Protectora and the Fundadora exposed veins continue north for more than 3 kilometers.
 Silver Tiger has delivered its maiden 43-101 compliant resource estimate and is currently drilling to update its resource estimate and publish a PEA.

 © 2021 Silver Tiger Metals Inc.|TSXV:SLVR, OTCQX:SLVTF|Disclaimer